 The Hawaiian island of Kauai offers awesome adventures amid incredible beauty.
-Check out my ziplining, kayaking and snorkeling adventures!
+Check out my Kauai ziplining, kayaking, snorkeling adventures!

 The island of Kauai may be known as the quieter of the Hawaiian islands – less flashier than the capital of Honolulu on Oahu and less resort-filled than Maui.
 But that doesn’t mean you won’t find excitement here.
 On the contrary, Kauai offers a soul-filling balance of serene beauty and active adventures.